saha-raj/tipping-points-climate/src/content/content.md

 # Tipping Points in Climate

 An interactive visualization exploring how small shifts in key variables can trigger large changes in Earth's climate.

-This simple model with three interacting components demonstrates the mechanisms behind extreme climatic shifts - the interplay between amplifying mechanisms and braking mechanisms in the climate system.
+This simple model with just *three* interacting components demonstrates the mechanisms behind extreme climatic shifts - the interplay between amplifying mechanisms and braking mechanisms in the climate system.

-Earth's modern climate exists in an intermediate state, maintained by negative feedbacks from the climate-biosphere system.
+The modern climate exists in a moderate intermediate state, maintained by the negative feedbacks from the climate-biosphere system.

-## The pale blue dot
+## A pale blue dot

 The climate system is driven by solar energy input, energy stored in land, air, and water, and energy radiated to space.
 Viewed from space over geological time, Earth's appearance has changed dramatically - from complete ice coverage to periods without polar ice caps.
 These shifts occurred through positive feedbacks overwhelming negative feedbacks.